Mo7taseb/Lexxi_Medical/README.md

 For issues and questions:

 1. Check the console for error messages
-2. Verify your OpenAI API key is set correctly
+2. Verify your API keys (OpenAI and Groq) are set correctly
-3. Ensure Python and Whisper are installed properly
+3. Ensure your Groq API key has transcription access
-4. Check that audio file formats are supported
+4. Check that audio file formats are supported (MP3, WAV, M4A, etc.)

 ## 🔮 Future Enhancements